ricardonunosr/dotfiles/README.md

 ## References

-Thsi dotfiles are highly inspired (not copied i swear) mainly from:
+This dotfiles are highly inspired (not copied i swear) mainly from:

 - <https://github.com/Huxpro/dotfiles>